Skip to main content Skip to footer

 Clare Hall Research Fellowship Competition in the Sciences

-Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, fifteen Professorial Fellows, forty Visiting Fellows, and two hundred Graduate Students.
+Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, fifteen Professorial Fellows, forty Visiting Fellows, and two hundred and fifty postgraduate students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
-Members and their families are welcome participants in the social life of the College, which is informal.
+Members and their families are welcome participants in the social life of the College, which is informal, international and family-friendly.
 There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

-Research Fellowships are primarily intended to provide opportunities for scholars at an early stage of their academic careers with up to 5 years post-doctoral research in any area of the Sciences, to establish and pursue their research in a supportive academic environment.
+Research Fellowships are primarily intended to provide opportunities for scholars at an early stage of their academic careers, usually with up to 5 years post-doctoral research in any area of the Sciences, to establish and pursue their research in a supportive academic environment.

 During their tenure, Research Fellows have no college teaching duties other than to pursue their research.
 They are, however, members of the College Governing Body, and may serve on other College committees.
 Successful candidates are expected to be graduate students who have recently completed or who are about to complete their PhD, or those with some initial post-doctoral experience.
 (As a minimum, the thesis must be submitted by the closing date for applications.)
 There is no restriction on age, sex or previous standing, except that candidates may not already have held a Research Fellowship at a college of either the University of Oxford or the University of Cambridge, and some preference may be given to candidates who are at a relatively early stage of their research career.
 Research Fellows are required to live in Cambridge during Full Term but leave may be granted to work away if necessary.

-Non-stipendiary Research Fellows will be expected to demonstrate that they have adequate financial support from other sources.
+Non-stipendiary Research Fellows will be expected to demonstrate that they have adequate financial support from other sources, usually a post-doctoral position in the University or affiliated research Institutes.
 Small grants for research expenses may be made available on application to the Bursar.
 Accommodation, if available, will be on a charged rental basis, but there is an allowance of free meals.

-Applications must include the following documents in PDF and must be made online using the following link.
+Applications must include the following documents in PDF and must be made online using the following link: https://app.casc.cam.ac.uk/fas_live/clhscience/

-The closing date for receipt of applications is 21 November 2022 and for references is 28 November 2022.
-Interviews are to be held during the week of the 13 February 2023, with decisions communicated by the end of the month.
+The closing date for receipt of applications is 2nd November 2025 and for references is 9th November 2025.
+Interviews are to be held during the period of the 20th-26th January 2026, with decisions communicated by the mid-February.

 The College will NOT solicit references.
-It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline of 28 November.
-The referees will be contacted automatically by the on-line Fellowship Application System, CASC, once the application is submitted by the candidate.
+It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline of 9th November.
+The referees will be contacted automatically by the on-line Fellowship Application System, CASC once the application is submitted by the candidate.
+The College is unable to pay expenses incurred in attending interviews.

 Enquiries: fellowship@clarehall.cam.ac.uk